Iris Class API#

 Synchronize all ranks and their CUDA devices.

-This first calls torch.cuda.synchronize() or stream.synchronize() to ensure the local GPU has finished all queued work, then performs a global MPI barrier so that all ranks reach the same point before proceeding. :param stream: If stream is given: wait only for that stream before MPI_Barrier.
+This first calls torch.cuda.synchronize() or stream.synchronize() to ensure the local GPU has finished all queued work, then performs a global distributed barrier so that all ranks reach the same point before proceeding. :param stream: If stream is given: wait only for that stream before barrier.
 If stream is None: legacy behavior (device-wide sync).

 Iris.get_device()[source]#